 "Listen, Sally and I went over the whole thing.
 Beginning with her searching for a patient's stash.
 Don't you think that was actually the most responsible thing she could have done?
 And that you, as supervisor, should have been supportive?
 And the census.
 Miriam asked you for help because she had a backlog of progress notes to write, but you refused.
 As for the bucket of cold water in the community room, well, it worked, didn't it?"

 "Gerrard, it's not just one big thing, it's an accumulation of small ones.
 She's going through a personality change.
 She was never like this before."

-"Well, it's common knowledge that Miriam likes to do things her way.
+"Well, it's common knowledge Miriam likes to do things her way.
 She's a powerful, formidable woman.
 Intimidating, you might say.
-So I have to agree with Sally that something else may be going on here."
+So I have to agree with Sally, something else may be going on here."